-The immediate parent company is Cathedral Capital (Investments) Limited, which is the sole shareholder of the Company.
-Cathedral Capital Limited is the sole shareholder of Cathedral Capital (Investments) Limited.
+Up until 11 December 2014, the immediate parent company was Cathedral Capital (Investments) Limited, which was the sole shareholder of the Company.
+Following a group restructuring, Cathedral Capital (Investments) Limited sold Cathedral Capital Holdings Limited to its parent company, Cathedral Capital Limited.

 Up until 7 November 2013, Cathedral Capital Limited was 63 % owned by Alchemy Partners Nominee Limited ("Alchemy").
 On 7 November 2013, the ownership changed such that Cathedral Capital Limited was owned 100% by Lancashire Holdings Limited.
-Accordingly, Lancashire Holdings Limited is now the ultimate parent company of the Company and has been approved as a controller of the Group's managing agency subsidiary by both Lloyd's and the PRA.
-Lanacshire Holdings Limited has also been approved as a controller of the Company's active underwriting subsidiary.
+Accordingly, Lancashire Holdings Limited is now the ultimate parent company of the Company and has been approved as a controller of the Group's managing agency subsidiary by Lloyd's, the PRA and FCA.
+Lancashire Holdings Limited has also been approved as a controller of the Company's active underwriting subsidiary.